sse-labs/cophi/README.md

 ## General Usage

-delphi-cpp is used through Docker containers.
+cophi is used through Docker containers.
 To build the necessary images, clone this repo, `cd` into its top level directory, and then run the following three commands:
 ```
 docker build . -t dcpp_scrape -f ./dockerfiles/dcpp_scrape.Dockerfile
 docker build . -t dcpp_extract -f ./dockerfiles/dcpp_extract.Dockerfile